GitHubExpress/express-facebook-like-box/readme.txt

-=== Express Facebook LikeBox ===
+=== Express Facebook Like Box ===
-Contributors: unicoder
+Contributors: Mamunoor Rashid
-Tags: facebook, facebook like, facebook like box, like box Requires at least: 4.7.3
+Tags: facebook, facebook like, facebook like box, like box Requires at least: 4.7
-Tested up to: 4.7.4
+Tested up to: Latest Version
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This is custom made WordPress widget plugin for Facebook LikeBox.
+This is a custom made WordPress widget plugin for Facebook Like Box.

 == Description ==
-A few notes about the sections above:

-*   "Contributors" unicoder
+*   Contributors: Mamunoor Rashid
-*   "Tags" facebook, facebook like, facebook like box, like box
+*   Tags: facebook, facebook like, facebook like box, like box
-*   "Requires at least" 4.7.4
+*   Requires at least 4.7
-*   "Tested up to" 4.7.4 is the highest version that you've *successfully used to test the plugin*.
-Note that it might work on higher versions... this is just the highest one you've verified.
+*   Tested up to latest version that I've successfully used to test the plugin.
+Note that it might work on higher versions ... this is just the highest one I've verified.

-== Installation ==
+== Installation Instructions ==

-1. Upload `express-facebook-like-box` to the `/wp-content/plugins/` directory
+Method1:
+Login to your wp admin panel.
+Click Plugin > Add New Plugin
+Search For > Express Facebook Like Box
+Check the author > Mamunoor Rashid
+Click > Install Now
-1. Activate the plugin through the 'Plugins' menu in WordPress
+Activate the plugin through the ‘Installed Plugins’ menu in WordPress You will find a widget “Express Facebook Like Box”.
+Just use as a Widget

+Method 2:
+Download the Plugin from WordPress Repository.
-1. You will find a widget "Express Facebook LikeBox".
+Upload the plugin to the '/wp-content/plugins' directory Activate the plugin through the ‘Installed Plugins’ menu in WordPress You will find a widget “Express Facebook Like Box”.
 Just use as a Widget

 == Screenshots ==